joelicious/smart-galley-cart/README.md

 ![Smart Galley Cart Architecture](images/smart-galley-cart.drawio.png)

-This repository contains all the code for the Camel K Integration.
+This repository contains all the code for the Camel (yaml) Integration.
 It presents a Camel Route that listens to MQTT events, as well as 3 Camel Routes that host 3 REST services that can modify the behavior of the Lights / Sign on the Galley Cart.
 These changes are communicated via MQTT.